When to apply for development approval

 Land Division Consent

-If you need land division consent you must lodge your application with the Development Assessment Commission.
+If you need Land Division Consent you must lodge your application with the State Commission Assessment Panel (SCAP).

 Download the Land Division Guide for applicants for information about how to apply.